swiyu-admin-ch/eidch-verifier-agent-oid4vp/README.md

 | HSM_KEY_PIN                   | Optional pin to unlock the key                                                                                                                                                             |
 | HSM_CONFIG_PATH               | File Path to the HSM config file when using [Sun PKCS11 provider](https://docs.oracle.com/en/java/javase/22/security/pkcs11-reference-guide1.html)                                         |
 | HSM_USER_PIN                  | PIN for getting keys from the HSM                                                                                                                                                          |

+## Known Issues

+The swiyu Public Beta Trust Infrastructure was deliberately released at an early stage to enable future ecosystem participants.
+There may still be minor bugs or security vulnerabilities in the test system.
+We will publish them in the near future as ‘KnownIssues’ in this repository.

 ## Contributions and feedback